Catalyzing Clinical Diagnostic Pipelines Through Volumetric Medical Image Segmentation Using Deep Neural Networks: Past

-A strength of CNNs is the mutual feature detection and a varying level of translation invariance afforded by the way CNNs generate latent feature spaces \cite{Bengio2013}.
+A strength of CNNs is mutual feature detection and a varying level of translation invariance afforded by the way CNNs generate latent feature spaces \cite{Bengio2013}.
 In combination with the increasing ubiquity of sufficiently large datasets in different domains, CNN-based methods have yielded groundbreaking performance on many tasks across many fields, especially in the domain of medical imaging \cite{Litjens2017, Liu2019}.

-When hand-tuning classical methods to detect objects of interest, many were not robust to object variability and performed poorly in non-ideal cases.
-On the contrary, when a neural network with sufficient representational power is given enough labeled training data with a variety of differing examples of a target class, it is able to abstract common key features allowing for more robust detection even for non-ideal variants of that class.
-Additionally, neural networks often output probability values in classification tasks, values which may be used to indicate confidence and enable retrieval of an ordered list of most probable classes.
-Neural networks can also update their knowledge base in the face of new data, capable of being refined without the need to train a new model from scratch.
+When hand-tuning classical methods to detect objects of interest, many of these methods were not robust to object variability and performed poorly in non-ideal cases.
+On the contrary, when a neural network with sufficient representational power is given enough input data containing a rich variety of examples for each class, it can automatically extract more general class-relevant features to produce more robust classification, thus solving the recognition problem for non-ideal class variants in a very extensible manner.
+Additionally, in classification tasks, neural networks often output probability values which can be used to indicate confidence, enabling retrieval of an ordered list of most probable classes.
+Neural networks can also update their knowledge base in the face of new data without the need to train a new model from scratch.

-Another advantage comes from the opportunity for transfer learning, or using the parameters of a neural network trained on a related to task to initialize a new neural network aimed at the specific task at hand.
-This is especially useful in the domain of medical imaging where there is generally an absence of large amounts of data, especially of rare pathologies whose variations we are most interested in detecting.
+Another advantage comes from the opportunity for \textit{transfer learning}, or using the parameters of a neural network trained on a related to task to initialize a new neural network aimed at the specific task at hand.
+This is especially useful in the domain of medical imaging where there is often a paucity of data, especially of rare pathologies whose variations we are most interested in detecting.